w3c/musicxml/docgenerator/README.md

 1. Install Python 3.7 or higher.

 2. (Optional but recommended) Create a Python virtual environment.
-Here's how to create one called `mnxdocs` in your home directory:
+Here's how to create one called `musicxmldocs` in your home directory:

 ```
-python3 -m venv ~/mnxdocs
+python3 -m venv ~/musicxmldocs
 ```

 3. Activate the virtual environment:

 ```
-source ~/mnxdocs/bin/activate
+source ~/musicxmldocs/bin/activate
 ```

 4. Install the required Python modules: